 English and Theatre studies

-Recognised nationally and internationally for its innovative teaching, scholarship and research; listed at 19 in the QS World University Rankings for 2018
+Recognised nationally and internationally for its innovative teaching, scholarship and research; listed at No. 1 in Australia and No. 17 worldwide in the QS World University Rankings for 2019

 Gender studies (Interdisciplinary program)

 The Gender studies program at The University of Melbourne offers students the potential to learn about issues such as sexual difference, gender equity, queer politics, and sexuality, from a variety of thought-provoking and provocative perspectives.

 This dynamic program offers students a critical understanding of this fast changing area.
 Close links with media professionals enable students to develop the blend of conceptual and practical skills required for successful careers in media and other industries.